 The acceptance policy is adjusted and the tools (approval scores, combined with additional rules) are optimized regularly consequently.
 Collection of incident-flagged or defaulted receivables is also adjusted regarding the means or strategy, according to customer typology and the difficulties encountered.
+In 2020, collection and management Teams were temporarily reinforced in most of the countries in order to be able to deal with customers situations within the covid-19 crisis (start and end of moratoriums, manage when observed temporarily higher volumes of day past due, etc.).

-Contractual termination can thus be accelerated when faced with the risk when the debt becomes irrecoverable in a very short term.
-At the Corporate level, the Operations and Credit Risk Management department manages the cost of risk of the subsidiaries and coordinates the action plans aimed at achieving the set targets.
+At the Corporate level, the Operations and Credit Risk Management department analyses and follows the cost of risk of the subsidiaries and coordinates the action plans aimed at achieving the set targets.
 Granting conditions are subject to the strict Corporate rules, and the management of the financing and the recovery is very deeply monitored.
-The subsidiaries' performances in terms of the quality of acceptance and the collection efficiency are analyzed in monthly Risk reports and are presented to the Corporate by the subsidiaries during monthly or quarterly (depending on the significance of the country concerned and its current topics) committees.
+The subsidiaries' performances in terms of the quality of acceptance and the collection efficiency are analyzed in monthly Risk reports and are presented to the Corporate by the subsidiaries during committees.
+Their frequency depends on the significance of the country concerned and its current topics.

 The treatment of restructured debt is compliant with the Basel Committee guidelines and the recommendations of the European Central Bank.
 This treatment is laid down in a framework procedure and declined in the local management/ recovery procedures.
+Adjustments were made in the covid-19 2020 background, as explained above, and in line with ECB guidelines received.